dfinity/agent-js/CONTRIBUTING.md

 This will automatically link your commit to the GitHub issue, and automatically close it when the pull request is merged.

+Please document your changes in the [changelog.html](./docs/generated/changelog.html) file.

 ### Continuous Integration (CI)

 Changes will have to pass automated tests before they can be merged.
 If your changes fail the tests, you will have to address the failures and re-run the tests.